Waste, by definition, is stuff that is not wanted. What was once waste can become "wanted."

 Especially since the 1960's, Federal and state laws and regulations have been increasingly strict on controlling how waste is managed.
 As a result, backyard dumps, "straight pipes" from toilets and manufacturing plants to rivers, and inefficient treatment facilities have been replaced by relatively-expensive treatment plants.
 At the same time, we are still spreading waste (biosolids) on agricultural fields as a soil conditioner.

-In 2007, Virginia had 195 permitted solid waste management facilities in operation.4 Few communities welcome the development or expansion of waste management facilities nearby.
+In 2012, Virginia had 206 permitted solid waste management facilities in operation, up from 195 in 2007.5 Few communities welcome the development or expansion of waste management facilities nearby.
 Those who object to facilities being built in their neighborhood may be driven by self-interest, but who is that surprising?
 There are numerous acronyms for those who object to locating LULU's (Locally Unwanted Land Uses) such as dumps, incinerators, sewage treatment plants, etc. in a particular area.
 NIMBY stands for "Not in My Back Yard," CAVE stands for "Citizens Against Virtually Everything," BANANA stands for "Build Absolutely Nothing Near Anyone" - and NOPE stands for "Not on Planet Earth."

 One political issue is the claim that unwelcome public facilities are concentrated in areas with high concentrations of poor and minority residents.
 "Environmental justice" advocates contend that the placement of public facilities reflects underlying racism, while others debate the claim or suggest that low land acquisition costs are the primary determinant (not racism) for locating such facilities.